 The goal of the data allocation process is to properly load the machines such that all machines complete their work in each iteration at the same time; this minimizes idle processor time and improves application performance.
-To achieve this goal we frame application memory requirements and execution time balance considerations as a series of constraints; these constraints form a constrained optimization problem that we solve with a linear programming solver [23].
+To achieve this goal we frame application memory requirements and execution time balance considerations as a series of constraints; these constraints form a constrained optimization problem that we solve with a linear programming solver [2].
 To use a real-valued solver we had to approximate work allocation as a real-valued problem.
 Given that maintaining a low scheduling overhead is key, we believe that the improved efficiency obtained with a real-valued solution method justifies the error incurred in making such an approximation.

 4.4.3 Data locality.
-FASTA is representative of applications with data locality constraints: reference sequence databases are large enough that it may be more desirable to co-locate computation with the existing databases than to move them from machine to machine.
+FASTA is representative of applications with data locality constraints: reference sequence databases are large enough that it may be more desirable to co-locate computation with the existing databases than to move the databases from machine to machine.
 The mapper must therefore (i) ensure that all reference databases are searched completely and (ii) balance load on machines to reduce execution time.

-As with the time balance mapper, a linear approximation was made to the more complicated nonlinear FASTA performance model; we again used [23], but here the result is an allocation of portions of reference databases to compute nodes.
+As with the time balance mapper, a linear approximation was made to the more complicated nonlinear FASTA performance model; we again used [2], but here the result is an allocation of portions of reference databases to compute nodes.
 Constraints were specified to ensure that all the databases were fully handled, that each compute node could hold its local data in memory, and that execution time was as balanced as possible.
-The load balancing is made difficult by the fact that the databases are not fully distributed.
-For example, some database might only be available at one compute node, requiring that it be computed there regardless of the execution time across the rest of the compute nodes.
+The load balancing is complicated by the fact that the databases are not fully distributed.
+For example, a given database may only be available at one compute node, requiring that it be computed there regardless of the execution time across the rest of the compute nodes.

-4.5 Search procedure
+4.5 Search Procedure

 The function of the search procedure is to identify which subset of available resources should be used for the application.
 To be applicable to a variety of applications, the search procedure must not contain application-specific assumptions.
-Without such assumptions, it is difficult to predict a priori which resource set will be optimal.
-We have experimented with a variety of approaches and each follows these general steps: (i) identify a large number of sets of resources that may be good platforms for the application, (ii) use the application-specific mapper and performance model to generate a data map and predicted execution time for those resource sets, and (iii) select the resource set that results in the lowest predicted execution time.
+Without such assumptions, it is difficult to predict a priori which resource set will provide the best performance for the application.
+We have experimented with a variety of approaches and in each case the search involves the following general steps: (i) identify a large number of sets of resources that may be good platforms for the application, (ii) use the application-specific mapper and performance model to generate a data map and predicted execution time for those resource sets, and (iii) select the resource set that results in the lowest predicted execution time.